-- (1) Information given by VaR may mislead rational investors who maximize their expected utility.
-In particular, rational investors employing only VaR as a risk measure are likely to construct a perverse position that would result in a larger loss in the states beyond the VaR level. - (2) Investors can alleviate this problem by adopting expected shortfall as their conceptual viewpoint, since, by definition, it also takes into account the loss beyond the VaR level. - (3) The effectiveness of expected shortfall, however, depends on the stability of estimation and the choice of efficient backtesting methods.
+(i) Information given by VaR may mislead rational investors who maximize their expected utility.
+In particular, rational investors employing only VaR as a risk measure are likely to construct a perverse position that would result in a larger loss in the states beyond the VaR level.